Gantner-Electronics/coding-guidelines/README.md

-# Ganter Software Development Guidelines
+# Gantner Software Development Guidelines

 In this repository scripts and Dockerfiles are stored which define tools and configuration for harmonized software developing at Gantner Electronic.